-1. Loss by the assessment of 440 acres transferred from irrigate dry on a revision of the ayacut or irrigable area under tanks ed to Rs. channels 2,155 2.
-Loss by the assessment of 2,697 acres transferred from indivi- holdings to village grazing grounds 3.
-Loss by the assessment of 272 acres transferred from individual holdings to village building-sites 4.
-Loss by the assessment of 90 acres transferred from cultivate waste as the land really formed part of tank-beds 86 5.
-Loss by the assessment of 473 acres taken up for roads and compublic purposes during the settlement 6.
-Loss by abandoning a separate charge for fruit trees growin gon tope lands now taken up on land assessment 2,788 Tot al 6,406 dated and added to the land-cess.
-T compounded as permanent double crop, the charge for 333,764 palmyras growing on 22,413 fields has been consoli-The charge for other fruit trees growing on land now charged with land assessment the same number for dry land have thus
+1. Loss by the assessment of 440 acres transferred from irrigated to dry on a revision of the ayacut or irrigable area under tanks and RS. channels 2,155 2.
+Loss by the assessment of 2,697 acres transferred from individual • holdings to village grazing grounds 496 3.
+Loss by the assessment of 272 acres transferred from individual holdings to village building-sites 288 4.
+Loss by the assessment of 90 acres transferred from cultivated to waste as the land really formed part of tank-beds 86 5, Loss by the assessment of 473 acres taken up for roads and other public purposes during the settlement 593 6.
+Loss by abandoning a separate charge for fruit trees growing on tope lands now taken up on land assessment 2.788 - Total 6,406 dated and added to the land-cess.

-6. To review the results of the settlement in detail, the assessment of thirtynine villages has been raised, and that of 104 villages has been lowered by the settlement.
-36,212 acres of the total area of 47,288 acres irrigated have now been
+To review the results of the settlement in detail, the assessment of thirtynine villages has been raised, and that of 104 villages has been lowered by the settlement.
+36,212 acres of the total area of 47,288 acres irrigated have now been the charge for 333,764 palmyras growing on 22,413 fields has been consoli-The charge for other fruit trees growing on land now charged with land assessment compounded as permanent double crop.